-\begin{lem} If $X,Y$ are proper metric spaces and $Y$ is coarsely geodesic then $X\ast Y$ is a proper metric space. \end{lem} \begin{proof} We show that $X\times Y$ is a proper metric space.
+\begin{lem} If $X,Y$ are proper geodesic metric spaces then $X\ast Y$ is a proper metric space. \end{lem} \begin{proof} We show that $X\times Y$ is a proper metric space.
 If $B\s X\times Y$ is bounded then the projections $B_X$ of $B$ to $X$ and $B_Y$ of $B$ to $Y$ are bounded.
-But $X,Y$ are proper thus $B_X,B_Y$ are relatively compact.
+Since $X,Y$ are proper the sets $B_X,B_Y$ are relatively compact.
 Then